loveCodeNstuff/Neighborhood-Map/README.md

 5. In terminal / command prompt / git bash type node app.js
 6. Open up any web browser and go to http://localhost:3000/

+### How to use Gulpfile
+I am using Gulp 4.0 alpha version here are instructions on installing it

+1. npm install  --save-dev gulpjs/gulp#4.0  ( get the non released version of gulp that is backwards compatible with cli 3.X )
+2.npm install -g gulpjs/gulp-cli#4.0

 ### Tools and Technology used

 * JavaScript